 Many tape machines of the thrift store variety use this outdated NEMA input.
 It looks like a standard amplifier plug, but only with 2 prongs instead of 3.

 FEAR NOT.
-If you have patience, you can order one on Amazon for about $10 (with 2 day prime shipping).
+If you have patience, you can order one on Amazon (with 2 day prime shipping).
 If you don’t want to wait, it’s also pretty easy to hack a solution.
 All you need is a ground wall adapter and a utility knife.

 The plug you need is basically a standard wall adapter without the ground input.
 Find an adapter that’s ground on the female side but ungrounded on the male side.
 These are pretty common in old homes, as they enable you to plug in newer electronics that require a ground connection.
 If you don’t have one lying around, you should be able to pick one up from any hardware store for $1 or $2.
 Just make sure the adapter you pick doesn’t have any metal parts around the edges.